 In early May when the weather begins to show signs of summer in the Northwest, everyone begins to talk about outside dining and picnics.
 These casual meals often include a wide array of salads, and pasta salads are a perennial favorite.
 I think one of the downfalls of pasta salad is when it is overly heavy with dressing (often made with lots of mayonnaise).
 With yogurt in this dressing, the salad is lighter and the flavors come through better.
 I love Greek-style yogurt, which is thicker and tangier than the more common yogurts we see in grocery stores.–Renée Behnke

-Confetti Pasta Salad with Tangy Yogurt Dressing Recipe
+Confetti Pasta Salad with Yogurt Dressing

 - Quick Glance